 Only 15,000 cells means you have to take care of what you have while you can.
 Therefore, it’s important to know what actually causes damage to these cells.
 So, as they pick up minute sounds, you can only imagine how overwhelmed they would be picking up extremely loud, close sounds, for example from listening to loud music in headphones.

 No matter what condition your ears are in, it’s important to get regular hearing checks to assess the status of your cells.
 A consultation like this can help you prevent further damage to your hearing.

-And, you can book a FREE* hearing check with Western Hearing Services – just click here, or give our friendly team a call on 1800 940 981.
+And, you can book a no cost* hearing check with Western Hearing Services – just click here, or give our friendly team a call on 1800 940 981.